Andrew Belle: 2016–2018: Dive Deep

 In August 2016, Belle released "Dive Deep" as the lead single from his upcoming third album of the same name.
 A follow-up single, "You", was put out in October 2016.
 These were followed by 3 more singles – "Down", "Honey and Milk", and "When the End Comes" – before his third full-length album Dive Deep was ultimately released on August 25, 2017.
 Similarly to Black Bear, it was recorded in Norman, OK with producer Chad Copelin and debuted on the Billboard Heatseekers Albums chart at position No. 8, after which Belle embarked on a nearly completely sold out headline tour of the U.S supporting his latest work.

 In the fall of 2018, Belle released an EP entitled Dive Deep (Hushed), featuring stripped down versions of five of the album's tracks, similar to the Black Bear (Hushed) EP released in 2014.
 In winter the same year, he directly supported Mat Kearney on his Crazytalk U.S tour alongside Austrian artist and producer Filous.

 2021: Nightshade

 On June 11, Belle release the first single "My Poor Heart" from the forthcoming album Nightshade.
 He released the second single "Spectrum" on July 10, and the third single "Nightshade" on 30 July.
 The album Nightshade was released on August 20.

 Personal life

-Andrew Belle grew up in Wheaton, Illinois and graduated with a marketing degree from Taylor University in 2006.
+Andrew Belle grew up in Wheaton, Illinois and graduated from Taylor University in 2006.
 He now lives in Chicago with his wife and children.